Shailesh200/FIFA-2018-Statistics/README.md

 FIFA 2018 Statistics Using Python and Jupyter

 ## Open With Jupyter Notebook.
-## Copy 'fifa,csv' file to your Current Working Directory
+## Copy 'fifa.csv' file to your Current Working Directory